2009 Guwahati bombings: Details

-The third blast occurred outside a Big Bazaar retail outlet at Bhangagarh, a commercial area near Guwahati Medical College (GMCH), at 5.45 pm.
-Bhangagarh is one of the poshest areas in Guwahati and is home to many shopping malls.
+The third blast occurred outside a Big Bazaar retail outlet at Bhangagarh, a commercial area near Guwahati Medical College (GMCH), at 5:45 pm.
+Bhangagarh is one of the poshest areas in Guwahati and home to many shopping malls.
 Three of the 34 people injured in the blast succumbed to their injuries in hospital.
 Police suspected that the bomb was kept inside a pan shop in the area.
-Another person died in the hospital making the death toll 6.
+Another person died in the hospital taking the death toll to 6.

 All three blasts were low intensity, carried using Improvised explosive devices (IED).
-Police say that the a biker placed the first bomb in a dustbin, the second one was placed on a cycle and third on the roadside.
+Police say that a biker placed the first bomb in a dustbin, the second one was placed on a cycle and third on the roadside.
 The second blast was the most powerful one.
 The third blast ignited a fire due to its proximity to a kerosene source.

-The injured were admitted to the GMCH and Mahendra Mohan Choudhury Hospital (MMCH) and are reported to be in critical condition.
+The injured were admitted to the GMCH and MMCH hospitals in critical condition.